Hess Corporation: Amerada Corporation

-Hess Oil and Chemical, an oil refiner and marketer, founded by Leon Hess, acquired 10% of the company for US$100 million in 1966 from the British government.
+During the 1950s, the company expanded into pipelining and refining.
+In 1951, it discovered oil in the Bakken formation near Tioga, North Dakota.
+In 1955, robust post-war growth grew the company to over US$100 million in annual sales.
+In 1964, Amerada, Shell plc, Marathon, and Continental formed the Oasis Group, a consortium to explore in Libya.

+Hess Oil and Chemical

+Hess Oil and Chemical was founded in 1933 by Leon Hess as an operation out of Asbury Park, New Jersey that sold refining leftovers to hotels as heating fuel.
+In 1938, he purchased land in Perth Amboy for his first oil storage terminal and in 1958 opened the company's first refinery, located in Port Reading.
+The company went public in 1962 after merging with the Cletrac Corporation, a company that made farm equipment.

+In October 1966, the company opened an oil refinery on Saint Croix of the US Virgin Islands under Hess Oil Virgin Islands Corporation.

+In 1966, Hess paid $100 million to the British government to acquire 10% of Amerada.
 Albert Levinson became the senior vice president and designed the modern-day Hess logo.

+Amerada and Hess merger

-In December 1968, Hess and Amerada would announce plans for a merger.
-Some Amerada stockholders led by Morton Adler criticized the arrangement as being too favorable for Hess.
-Adler argued that Amerada's oil reserves would contribute the lion's share of assets for the proposed company, and that Amerada stockholders should retain greater control of the new company.
-Before the stockholder vote on the matter, Phillips Petroleum, an integrated oil firm, approached Amerada with its merger proposal, but the offer was declined in March 1969.
+In December 1968, Hess and Amerada announced plans for a merger.
+Some Amerada stockholders, led by Morton Adler, criticized the arrangement as being too favorable for Hess.
+Before the stockholder vote, Phillips Petroleum, an integrated oil firm, approached Amerada with its merger proposal, but the offer was declined in March 1969.
 Still interested, Phillips nonetheless stated it would not carry out a lawsuit against the proposed Hess deal.

 Hess, fearing such a strategy, made a cash tender offer of US$140 million for an additional 1.1 million shares of Amerada, which would double its holding in the company.
 The new claims would be employed in a May stockholder vote deciding the merger's fate.
 The voting took place amidst shareholder rancor that, in addition to echoing Adler's arguments, objected to Amerada's financing of the recently completed tender offer.

 Hess planned to cancel the shares, and the newly formed company would absorb the cost of the acquisition.
 One shareholder at the meeting quipped, "It looks to me as if Hess is buying Amerada with Amerada's money."
-Proponents of the deal won and the US$2.4 billion mergers combining a pure production company with a refinery and marketer operation was completed.
-However, the controversy was not yet extinguished by the stockholder confirmation.
+Proponents of the deal won and the $2.4 billion merger combining a pure production company with a refinery and marketer operation was completed.

+However, the controversy was not yet extinguished.
 A federal class-action lawsuit was filed in 1972, which claimed that the proxy vote information was misleading.
 In 1976, a court agreed that the company falsely claimed to have considered each company's assets as a reason for the merger.